AchrafLansari/mental-math-beta/README.md

 #### Backend Server

 The server is an Express based RESTful API.
 There is a route file which defines all the endpoints and then passes information to modules in /server which carry out the application logic.
 It also serves the static files for the frontend.

+### TODO
+  - Add a toggle to choose Levels difficulty
+  - Add a timer that changes with the level (normal:30s,hard:15s)
+  - Add a Team Target timer
+  - Add a collaborative Question (example : 3 members of team need to answers to questions that will generate for one player a question filled by the answers of the team members :) )